Sweden: Heaven and Hell

 Sweden: Heaven and Hell (Svezia, inferno e paradiso) is a 1968 Italian mondo film directed, written and edited by Luigi Scattini.
 It features actress Marie Liljedahl and is narrated by Enrico Maria Salerno, while the English dub is provided by British actor Edmund Purdom, and the French version by Jean Topart.

 The film is made up of nine segments focusing on different aspects of sexuality in Sweden, such as lesbian nightclubs, pornography, the swinging lifestyle of married couples, and the sex education of teenagers.
-It also examines drug addiction, alcoholism and suicides in Sweden.
+It also examines drug addiction, alcoholism, and suicides in Sweden.

-The film also featured the debut of the song "Mah Nà Mah Nà" by Piero Umiliani, later made famous by Samir Ghanem and The Muppets.
+The film also featured the debut of the song "Mah Nà Mah Nà" by Piero Umiliani, which was popularized by The Muppets after its original release.